 The metallurgical and materials engineering discipline is unique because it provides a focus for convergence of technologies.
 Its uniqueness naturally defines its role and dictates its increasing relevance in several disciplines and modern practices and techniques.

 What is Metallurgical Engineering?

-As one who specializes in the area of Metallurgical and Materials Engineering, I have had experience in this discipline.
-I have worked with National Metallurgical Training Institute where I got exposed to many areas where Materials Engineering has its diverse applications.
+As one who specializes in the area of metallurgical and materials engineering, I have had experience in this discipline.
+I have worked with National Metallurgical Training Institute where I got exposed to many areas where materials engineering has its diverse applications.
 With these and many other experiences, I came up with the idea to put up articles and textbook on where this unique branch of engineering has its impacts.
-It is a powerful book that will make people who have an interest in the discipline go far in learning.
-The book is an eye-opener and unique as it details out the areas where this discipline is applied and plays special roles.
+It is a powerful book that will make people who have good interest in the discipline go far in learning.
+The book is an eye opener and unique as it details out the areas where this discipline is applied and plays special roles.

 Have you ever seen a car which is not made of metals and materials?
 The two major type of materials found in automobiles is plastics and metals.
 In the modern day cars, the outer part is mainly plastics while some of the major internal parts are made of metals which are mainly steel.
 Steel is a great metal which has the highest metallic application all over the world.